paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 Provisional approval under the Therapeutic Goods Act 1989 permits time‑limited registration on the basis of preliminary clinical data where usual pre‑market evidentiary requirements cannot be met in time for a public‑health emergency, and TGA’s provisional‑registration guidance states that such medicines are subject to enhanced post‑market surveillance, additional pharmacovigilance conditions and prioritisation within its monitoring and compliance framework.​

-This independent audit provides the first systematic assessment of whether TGA implemented that Plan in a way that can be **demonstrated through documentation**.
+This independent audit provides a systematic assessment of whether the Plan's 17 numbered strategies were implemented as distinct, documentable processes that can be verified through records.
 After four years of Freedom of Information (FOI) requests and structured evidence review, the findings reveal major documentation gaps that prevent verification of enhanced‑monitoring implementation and of compliance with provisional‑approval requirements.

 > **Central problem:** TGA cannot demonstrate, on the documentary record, that it systematically implemented the Cabinet‑endorsed enhanced safety monitoring framework set out in the Australian COVID‑19 Vaccination Policy, raising fundamental questions about regulatory accountability during Australia’s largest medical intervention.